agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

 Extending this idea, we can output and visualize the expected values of actions the agent *could have* on a trajectory.
 For each state in a trajectory, we compute the expected value of each possible action (given the state and the time remaining).
 The resulting numbers are analogous to Q-values in infinite-horizon MDPs.

 The expected values we seek to display are already being computed: we add a function addition to `mdpSimulate` in order to output them.
+[TODO Make it clear that all expUtils are computed on first action, even though we show all actions.]

 ~~~~